gabrieleangeletti/Deep-Learning-TensorFlow/index.rst

 Example usage::

-  python command_line/run_deep_autoencoder.py --dataset cifar10 --cifar_dir path/to/cifar10 --main_dir deep-autoencoder --model_name deeper-is-better --layers 8192,2048,512,256
+  python command_line/run_deep_autoencoder.py --dataset cifar10 --cifar_dir path/to/cifar10 --main_dir deep-autoencoder --model_name deeper-is-better --rbm_layers 8192,2048,512,256 --rbm_batch_size 128 --finetune_batch_size 128
 This command trains a Deep Autoencoder built as a stack of RBMs on the cifar10 dataset.
 The layers in the finetuning phase are 3072 -> 8192 -> 2048 -> 512 -> 256 -> 512 -> 2048 -> 8192 -> 3072, that's pretty deep.

 =====================